 2020 - Sara Carleo, Leo Byers, and Michael Feeney

 The Board of Directors of the Andover Hockey Association is pleased to announce the formation of an annual scholarship for deserving alumni of the AHA youth hockey program.

-For 2021, the AHA BoD has pledged to award up to $1,000 in scholarship funds to deserving graduates.
+For 2024, the AHA BoD has pledged to award at least $500 in scholarship funds per selected applicant.

 To be eligible, applicants must:

-- Have been member of AHA for at least 3 full seasons
+- Have been member of AHA for at least three full seasons

 - Name/Address/E-mail/Phone number for both applicant and parent contact